bugladen/NadekoBot/docs/guides/Linux Guide.md

 - `tmux new -s nadeko`

-**that will create a new session named “nadeko”** *(you can replace “nadeko” with anything you prefer and remember its your session name)* so you can run the bot in background without having to keep running the PuTTY in the background.
+That command will create a new session named **nadeko** *(you can replace “nadeko” with anything you prefer and remember its your session name)* so you can run the bot in background without having to keep running the PuTTY.

 - `cd NadekoBot/src/NadekoBot/`
 - `dotnet run --configuration Release`